Nigerian Institute of Medical Research: History

-The Nigerian Institute of Medical Research (NIMR) in Yaba, Lagos state, Nigeria is a medical research institute established by the Federal Government of Nigeria through the research institute establishment act of 1977, to promote national health and developments.
-Until the establishment of National Institute for Pharmaceutical Research and Development (NIPRID) in Abuja, it was the only institute in the country specifically dedicated for medical research.
+NIMR was established by the Federal Government of Nigeria through the research institute establishment act of 1977, to promote national health and developments.
+Until the establishment of National Institute for Pharmaceutical Research and Development (NIPRID) in Abuja, it was the only institute in the country specifically dedicated to medical research.
+The current director-general of the Nigerian Institute of Medical Research is Professor John Oladapo Obafunwa, appointed by President Tinubu.

+In 2014, the institute played a pivotal role in containing the Ebola outbreak in Lagos. - In April 2014, three months before Nigeria's first Ebola patient landed in Lagos, clinicians and research scientists affiliated with NIMR and the Lagos State Ministry of Health began preemptively to educate and train government health officials at the Lagos port and rural borders.
+They also trained doctors and medical workers on case definitions, as well as lab preparation.

 Areas of research

-NIMR focuses on scientific area of research in biochemistry and nutrition, virology, vaccinology, immunology, health system and policy research, reproductive, maternal and childhood diseases, clinical science, microbiology, molecular biology Biotechnology and public Health, with studies that focus on diseases of greatest public health importance in the country.
+NIMR focuses on scientific area of research in biochemistry and nutrition, virology, vaccinology, immunology, health system and policy research, reproductive, maternal and childhood diseases, clinical science, microbiology, molecular biology, biotechnology and public health, with studies that focus on diseases of greatest public health importance in the country.
 These include: malaria, HIV/AIDS, tuberculosis, hepatitis, schistosomiasis, Helicobacter pylori, and typhoid.

+NIMR has established laboratories (two are internationally accredited based on ISO15189 2012), human and infrastructural capacities for research and innovation, service and training that impact national health.

 On 18 September 2020, NIMR unveiled the first SARS-CoV-2 Isothemal Molecular Assay (SIMA) kit in Nigeria to boost COVID-19 testing capacity.